toniopelo/modbox/packages/s3-uploads-client/README.md

   uploads: {
     [UploadType.Avatar]: {
       initiate: (files: File[]): Promise<InitiatedUpload[]> => {
-        // Do somthing here to communicate with your backend and return
+        // Do something here to communicate with your backend (see @modbox/s3-upload-server)
-        // initiated uploads
+        // and fetch presigned requests data (i.e. InitiatedUploads)
+        // for the files received as parameter.
+        // Return the backend response.
       },
     },
     [UploadType.CommunityPost]: {
       initiate: (files: File[]): Promise<InitiatedUpload[]> => {
-        // Do somthing here to communicate with your backend and return
+        // Do something here to communicate with your backend (see @modbox/s3-upload-server)
-        // initiated uploads
+        // and fetch presigned requests data (i.e. InitiatedUploads)
+        // for the files received as parameter.
+        // Return the backend response.
       },
       getPartRequest: async (
         chunk: MultipartUploadChunk,